neanes/sbmufl/tutorials/creating_barline_marks.md

 1. Open `sources/Neanes.sfd` in FontForge.
 2. In the file menu, choose `View -> Goto`.
 Type `barlineShortSingleAbove` and click `OK`.
-3. Double-click the tile containing the new glyph.
+3. Double-click the tile containing the glyph.
 This opens up an outline window.
 4. Right-click under the barline glyph and choose `Add Anchor`.
 This opens a dialog.
 5. Since this is the first barline mark-to-mark anchor to be added to the font, we must create a new anchor class.
 Click the `New Class` button.
 Enter the name `barlineAboveMark` and click `OK`.
 6. Now choose `barlineAboveMark` from the dropdown at the top of the dialog.